Experienced in Every Type of DUI Charge in CA

 Plea Bargains & First-Offense DUIs

-There are situations when your intoxication may be so prevalent, you cannot reasonably contend that you had not been drinking.
-While this is certainly not an ideal situation, you are not entirely out of luck and at the mercy of the criminal justice system and the Department of Motor Vehicle’s (DMV) administrative penalties.
+There are situations when your intoxication may be so prevalent that you cannot reasonably say that you had not been drinking.
+While this is not an ideal situation, you are not entirely out of luck and at the mercy of the criminal justice system and the Department of Motor Vehicle's (DMV) administrative penalties.

-With the help of an experienced Santa Rosa DUI attorney, you may be able to negotiate a plea bargain for reduced punishments and sentencing, arguing that your otherwise clean record and your forgiveness now are indicative that you will not commit a similar offense again.
+With the help of an experienced Santa Rosa DUI attorney, you may be able to negotiate a plea bargain for reduced punishments and sentencing, arguing that your otherwise clean record and forgiveness now indicate that you will not commit a similar offense again.

 Refusing a Breath, Blood, or Urine Test in California